 Virginia is for lovers… of straight bets or 8-team multi-sport parlays.
 In March of 2020, the Virginia General Assembly and Senate passed SB 384 and HB 896 to bring legal sports betting to the state.
-A few weeks later, Gov. Ralph Northam sent amended versions of the bills back to lawmakers, who approved them in a reconvened session on April 22, 2020, which officially legalized sports betting in Virginia.
+A few weeks later, Gov. Ralph Northam sent amended versions of the bills back to lawmakers who approved them in a reconvened session, officially legalizing sports betting in Virginia.

-After that, the rules and regulations were posted in the Virginia Register and the lottery then opened its application window, receiving 25 sportsbook operator applications during the two-week span between Oct.
+It took about eight months for Virginia to turn its new law into a live, thriving sports betting market.
+The rules and regulations were posted in the Virginia Register and the lottery opened its application window in October 2020.
+Initially an impressive 25 sportsbook operators submitted applications during the two-week window fron Oct.
 15-31, 2020.

 Just a few months later we saw FanDuel online sportsbook start taking bets on Jan.
 21, 2021.
 This historic launch was a first for legalized online gambling in the state, and was quickly followed with more operators going live in the Commonwealth: DraftKings launched on Sunday Jan.
 24, then BetMGM and BetRivers on Wednesday, Jan.
-27. Others quickly followed and now there are 13 sportsbooks operating in the state.
+27. 15 online sportsbooks now call Virginia home.

 Online and mobile sportsbook apps in Virginia